sonic-net/SONiC/doc/Sonic-mclag-hld.md

 ![Diagram 7.1.1](https://github.com/shine4chen/SONiC/blob/mclag/images/mclag_hld/MCLAG_HLD_7.1.1.png)
 Diagram 7.1.1

-- In the above diagram, PortChannel0001 and PortChannel0002 areis mclag MC-LAG enabled interfaces, status is up,  PortChannel00032 is peer -link.
+- In the above diagram, PortChannel0001 and PortChannel0002 areis mclag MC-LAG enabled interfaces, status is up.
 - The data flow path is presented by the red line.
 - The data flow path from PA to CE1: When the traffic reach PEER1, it will match the direct route, such as 10.1.1.0/24, and forwarded through PortChannel0001.
 - The data flow path from CE1 to PA: CE1 may send the traffic to PEER1 or PEER2.
 PEER2 must has route entry that can reach PA.
 This route entry is installed by routing protocol.